Children begin by loving their parents; as they grow older they judge them; sometimes they forgive them.Oscar Wilde

 Forgiveness can be one of the most difficult things a person can do in life, especially if it involves their parents.
 Of course, we have lots to be grateful for when it comes to moms, dads and other parental figures in our lives, but no parent is perfect – it’s an incredibly tough job and we all make mistakes!

-Forgive Mom & Dad Day focuses on starting on that path of forgiveness and taking the time to care for yourself in the process.
+Forgive Mom & Dad Day is about starting out on that path to forgiveness, building better relationships and taking the time to care for yourself in the process.

 History of Forgive Mom & Dad Day

-Celebrate this day by beginning the life-long process of forgiveness.
-If you don’t know where to start, begin by talking with a therapist about your past experiences.
-See if they can offer some tips on how to better communicate with your parents.
+Celebrate this day by beginning the process of forgiveness.
+If you don’t know where to start, try talking with someone close to you or a qualified therapist about your past experiences.
+They’ll be able to offer you support and comfort as well as advice on how to work things through and build bridges with your parents or guardians.

-If you feel you’re ready, speak with them and tell them about your childhood experiences and what you felt.
-Forgive them on this day, whether it’s for them or for yourself.
+If you feel you’re ready, speak with your parental figures and tell them about your childhood experiences and how you felt.
+Forgive them if you can or let them know that you’re working on it.